SHIP HEALTHCARE logo

 VOICE

-I handle recruitment, placement, evaluation, and HR system design for pharmacists and medical clerks.
-Currently, 56.3% of our managers are women, with many successfully balancing parenting and careers.
+I handle recruitment, placement, evaluation and HR system design for pharmacists and medical clerks.
+Some female managers successfully balance childcare and careers.
 Moving forward, I believe it is essential to cultivate a company culture where employees, regardless of life stage, are motivated to take on managerial roles and view them as valuable opportunities.

 AYUKAWA Nozomi